It’s Not Just for Men Anymore!

 The Quest for Testosterone

-Decades before hormone replacement therapy became commonplace for women, men were practicing their own forms of testosterone replacement therapy.
-As early as 1400 BC, men were considering adding animal testicles to their diet to combat impotence.
+Decades before hormone replacement therapy became commonplace for women, men practiced forms of testosterone replacement therapy.
+As early as 1400 BC, men would add animal testicles to their diet to combat impotence.
 Later, in the mid- to late-1800s, German and French scientists experimented with removing and transplanting testicles on animals to try to isolate and replicate “male” characteristics.

 Finally, during the 1920s, a University of Chicago organic chemist named Fred C. Koch resurrected Brown-Séquard’s work.
 Koch’s advantage was a fortunate combination of being close to the Chicago stockyards (an inexpensive source of bull testicles) and having a talented and persistent medical student who spent countless hours extracting the contents of testicles in search of the elusive male hormone.
 They eventually succeeded and reported that 40 pounds of bull testicles yielded a minute quantity (20 mg) of a substance that would temporarily restore castrated roosters’ “roosterhood” when injected over a period of weeks.
 Even more remarkably, their testicular extract worked equally well in castrated pigs and rats, too.